 Stick with me, folks.

-Wouldn't you know it's on the bottom.
+Wouldn't you know it's on the bottom?

-And here's this.
+Oh, and here's this.

-FBI intensifies Menendez rental probe.
+FBI intensifies Menendez' rental probe.

-Now they step up after the election, the FBI gets in gear to go after this guy after the election.
+After the election, the FBI gets in gear to go after this guy after the election.

 Typical.

-Atlantic City Mayor Levy admits he was never a green beret, made claim as city lifeguard and in campaign pamphlets.
+Atlantic City Mayor Levy admits he was never a green beret.

-Uh Mayor Bob Levy has knowingly misrepresented his military record to family, friends, reporters, and the public for decades.
+Mayor Bob Levy has knowingly misrepresented his military record to family, friends, reporters, and the public for decades.

-And I said, I wonder what party this guy's a member of.
+I read that paragraph and I said, I wonder what party this guy's a member of.

-He is parties not identified in the first paragraph.
+I guess I already know his party's not identified in the first paragraph.

-Maybe, maybe be in the third paragraph is not there.
+Maybe be in the third paragraph is not there.

-It wasn't until the 40th Paragraph of the story that the word Democrat appears next to the name of Atlantic City Mayor Bob Levy.
+It wasn't until the 40th paragraph of the story that the word Democrat appears next to the name of Atlantic City Mayor Bob Levy.

 It mentioned that Democrats rallied around Levy's campaign.

-Sometimes the bias is just comical, but the same thing with illegal aliens.
+It's the same thing with illegal aliens.

-I guarantee you, when you see reports of various crime in heavy illegal alien populated states, you just know.
+I guarantee you, when you see reports of various crime in heavy, illegal alien-populated states, you just know.

-You you're going to see one of two things.
+You're going to see one of two things.

 But they never identify the illegals.

-It's just something they are not concerned about and try to hide, just as they try to hide the identity of Democrats as a Democrats may get caught up in scandal.
+It's just something they are not concerned about and try to hide, just as they try to hide the identity of Democrats as Democrats may get caught up in scandal.

-I gotta run, take a quick break.
+I got to run, take a quick break.

 We'll be back and continue in just a moment.